Code-Institute-Submissions/UserCentricMilestoneProject-2/README.md

 [Live Project can be viewed here.](https://rhyspollarddevelopment.github.io/UserCentricMilestoneProject/index.html)

 The goal of this project was the development of a full responsive, static frontend website as a demonstration of application of skills gained from the first three modules of the Full Stack Developer Programme.
-The project focuses on a a HTML, CSS and optional Bootstrap derived website which is functional across multiple devices.
+The project focuses on a HTML, CSS and optional Bootstrap derived website which is functional across multiple devices.

 My Milestone project was the development of Kiwi Bus Tours travel agency.
 This is a mobile-first, responsive travel company set in New Zealand.
 The company is primarily a take on bus tours for smaller, more intimate groups which can be easily shared with others and encourages communication with the business.